SOZO: The Three-Fold

 Salvation of the Body

 Most of us are painfully aware of our physical (mortal) body, especially as we get older.
 However, few consider the existence and separate roles of our spirit and soul.
 A vast majority in the institutional church are wrongly taught that the spirit and soul are the same.
 But, the Bible teaches in Hebrews 4:12 that the spirit and soul are divided (meaning they exist separately).
 God’s salvation deals with each of these three parts differently.
-Yet, the Bible translators use the general English word “salvation” for all three, which tends to lead readers to wrongly conclude that salvation only involves going to heaven when we die.
+Yet, the Bible translators use the general English word “salvation” for all three, which tends to lead readers to wrongly think that salvation only involves going to heaven when we die.
 This problem alone has led to countless false legalistic Bible teachings and shipwrecked faith.
 We’ve already looked at the future salvation (or sozo) of the believer’s body, when it is changed from mortal (flesh and blood) into an immortal state.
 We also discovered an aspect of salvation of the body (or sozo) that provides physical healing from sickness and disease.
 Jesus repeatedly healed the sick to demonstrate salvation through the gospel during His earthly ministry.
 Contrary to popular Christian teachings, God still uses “healing the sick” as a demonstration of salvation through the Gospel.
 Matthew 8:16-17 says that Jesus “took our infirmities and bare our sicknesses”.
-He “took our infirmities and bare our sicknesses” on the cross AND IT REMAINS PART OF CHRIST’S SALVATION TODAY.
-Divine healing hasn’t ended as the various critics and cessation theologians claim.
+He “took our infirmities and bare our sicknesses” on the cross and it remains part of Christ's salvation today.
+Divine healing has not ended as various critics and cessation theologians claim.
 In these instances involving the human body, we can see that God applies His salvation (sozo) in more than one way, and each of these ways involve different principles.